VISEGRAD BLOG: Europe's populist surge can still be contained

 At the same time, while he is meant to be carrying out reforms to resuscitate Hungarian democracy, Orban has instead launched another crackdown on foreign funding of Hungary's opposition, as well as another biased “national consultation” to supposedly gauge Hungarians’ views.
 This consultation includes the loaded topic: “Brussels wants even more money to support Ukraine . . .
 We should not pay more to support Ukraine until we get the money we are due.”

-This campaign is accompanied by government billboards depicting European Commission President Ursula von der Leyen and Alex Soros, the son of US progressive philanthropist George Soros, with the message: “Let’s not dance to their tune”.
+This campaign is accompanied by government billboards depicting EC President Ursula von der Leyen and Alex Soros, the son of US progressive philanthropist George Soros, with the message: “Let’s not dance to their tune”.

 It is hard to see this approach opening the Commission’s wallet.
 “Orban’s national sovereignty consultation will make Hungary even more isolated,” says Delbos-Corfield.